 Was it worth it?
 Traveling all the way to Germany to visit Königssee in Bavaria?
 Königssee belongs to the Berchtesgaden National Park and it is Germany’s deepest lake.
 Many people claim that it is also Germany’s most beautiful Alpine lake and it is also one of the most visited destinations in Germany.
 But is it all just a hype?

-By now, you have probably forgot the initial question, so I will repeat.
 Is Königssee worth a visit?
 The answer is YES if you:

 1.Would enjoy a longer boat ride on a crystal clean, blue – green lake, relax and look at the gorgeous scenery that surrounds you…